 St John came to Tubabao in April 1949 and lived here for three months.
 He led the first Pascha service on the island, in the cathedral which is dedicated to the Holy Mother of God.
 Afterward he went to the USA where he succeeded in obtaining permission for Russians from Tubabao to enter the country.

 |Photos of the saint on Tubabao|

 A few days ago, Filipino missionary monk Philip (Balingit) visited these places.
 It turned out that several of the buildings made by Russians are still preserved.
 The Russian camp’s flagpole is now used at the elementary school.

 Father Philip talked to the local people and met an elderly man who remembers those days, and remembered at the age of 13 seeing St John.
 The old man said that the Russians treated the Filipinos well, and remembered St. John as a very pious man.
 This very old man lives in the room which, in those days, was a hospital.

 Locals heard for the first time from Fr Philip that Archbishop John had been glorified among the saints, and were very happy to know that they lived in the time of their lives.
 Father Philip told them about Orthodoxy and gave them the icon of the Blessed Virgin.
 He was taken to the forest, where they showed him the preserved foundation of the church where St John once served.

 It seems that this place is promising for the mission, and it would be good to continue to pay attention to it.
-Maybe in the future it will be possible to revive the Holy Mother of God Cathedral, it would have mattered to the Orthodox Filipinos and other places as St John of Shanghai — the only Orthodox saint to have visited this country.
+Maybe in the future it will be possible to revive the Holy Mother of God Cathedral – This seems a worthy honor to St John of Shanghai — the only Orthodox saint to have visited this country.